THP PROJECT PURPLE INITIATIVE ADVISORY BOARD

 Kimberly Inglis: Friends of Clinton Youth & Family Services Bureau, Clinton, CT

-Kim is heavily involved in her communities Project Purple efforts and is also the treasurer of Friends of Clinton Youth & Family Services Bureau (CYFSB.)
-CYFSB in conjunction with the towns, “Pretty Committee,” placed 496 purple flags in the town of Clinton to help spread the mission of Project Purple and to represent each life lost in the state of CT due to a drug overdose.
-The Clinton Project Purple team had an array of activities this year, which included a week of spirit and “going purple,” and community and school events including presentations by Chris Herren, which as treasurer of the CYFSB, Kim was instrumental in making happen.
-Kim is also involved in numerous other organizations.
-For four years she served on the board of Clinton Little League, is in her third year on the Clinton Youth Football and Cheerleading board, and is also a founding member of the Clinton Family Day committee.
-She lives in Clinton with her husband and three children.
+Kim is the treasurer of Friends of Clinton Youth & Family Services Bureau (CYFSB), a non-profit organization responsible for bringing Chris Herren to the community and Jared Eliot Middle School and The Morgan School (Clinton, CT’s high school) last fall.
+Friends of CYFSB, in conjunction with the town’s “Pretty Committee,” placed 496 purple flags in the town of Clinton to help spread the mission of THP Project Purple and to represent each life lost in the state of CT (in 2013) due to a drug overdose.
+The THP Project Purple Club and team organized an array of activities, which included a week of spirit and “going purple,” and community and school events including presentations by Chris Herren, a THP Project Purple Dodgeball Tournament and a Hot Shot Basketball Tournament.
+Most recently, Friends of CYFSB helped high school students organize a 5K Healthy Husky Color Run, which helped pay for students attending the Youth to Youth Leadership conference at Bryant University this summer, where drug-free students gather from all over the country gather to develop skills to make positive choices and learn drug prevention strategies.
+Kim is also involved in numerous other non-profit organizations.
+For four years she served on the board of Clinton Little League and Clinton Youth Football and Cheerleading.
+Kim is also a founding member of the Clinton Family Day and Halloween Window Painting committees.
+She also volunteers her time with the Clinton PTA and Friends of Eliot group, which fundraise and support school programs for Clinton’s youth.
+Kim lives in Clinton with her husband and three children.

 Melanie Jozokos: Westford Academy, Westford, MA